anthonysherwinchua/ascenda-challenge/README.md

 ### about the code

 - `SupplierDataJob` is in `app/sidekiq/supplier_data_job.rb`
-  - it iterates through the suppliers and then creates another job to process it
+  - it iterates through the suppliers and then creates another job to process the hotels data
+  - this is scheduled to run every 6 hours. see: `config/sidekiq.yml`
 - `HotelDataJob` is in `app/sidekiq/hotel_data_job.rb`
   - it calls `HotelData` to start fetching and merging the hotels data